-The CTPS should then be programmed with 2Ch.
+The CTPS should then be programmed with 0x2C.
 The Hot Trip Point is also programmed in the same manner.

-9.9 Clocking
+10.8 Clocking

-The (G)MCH has a total of 5 PLLs providing many times that many internal clocks.
+The GMCH has a total of 5 PLLs providing many times that many internal clocks.
 The PLLs are:

-- Host PLL This PLL generates the main core clocks in the host clock domain.
-The PLL can also be used to generate memory and internal graphics core clocks.
-It uses the Host clock (HCLKIN) as a reference. - Memory PLL This PLL can be used to generate memory and internal graphics core clocks, when not generated by the Host PLL.
-This PLL is not needed in all configurations, but exists to provide more flexible frequency combinations without an unreasonable VCO frequency.
-It uses the Host clock (H_CLKIN) as a reference. - PCI Express PLL Generates all PCI Express related clocks, including the Direct Media Interface that connect to the ICH7.
-This PLL uses the 100 MHz clock (G_CLKIN) as a reference. - Display PLL A This PLL generates the internal clocks for Display A. Uses D_REFCLKIN as a reference. - Display PLL B This PLL generates the internal clocks for Display B. Also uses D_REFCLKIN as a reference.
+- Host PLL Generates the main core clocks in the host clock domain.
+This PLL can also be used to generate memory and internal graphics core clocks.
+The PLL uses the Host clock (H_CLKIN) as a reference. - Memory I/O PLL Optionally generates low jitter clocks for memory I/O interface, as opposed to from Host PLL.
+The PLL uses the Host FSB differential clock (HPL_CLKINP/HPL_CLKINN) as a reference.
+Low jitter clock source from Memory I/O PLL is required for DDR667 and higher frequencies. - PCI Express PLL Generates all PCI Express related clocks, including the Direct Media, that connect to the ICH.
+This PLL uses the 100 MHz clock (G_CLKIN) as a reference. - Display PLL A Generates the internal clocks for Display A. This PLL uses D_REFCLKIN as a reference. - Display PLL B Generates the internal clocks for Display B. This PLL uses D_REFCLKIN as a reference. - CK505 is the Clocking chip required for the Intel G35 Express Chipset platform

-Figure 9-3.
-Intel® 946GZ/946PL Express Chipset Clocking Diagram
+Figure 10-5.
+Intel® G35 Express Chipset System Clock Diagram